RomaricKc1/weatherSTA/README.md

 7. **User Interface**: A multipurpose button allows system configuration without needing to access the web-based interface.

-8. **Enclosure**: The project includes STL files for a 3D printable enclosure measuring 7.00 x 14.00 x 9.00 cm.
+8. **Enclosure**: The project includes STL files for a 3D printable enclosure.

 ## Sensors Used